markusmoenig/Eldiron/docs/docs/official_rules.md

 | `take` | target must be an item, distance `1.5` tiles |
 | `use` | distance `2` tiles |

-Official action distances are resolved before legacy character `[intent_distance]` values.
+Official action distances are resolved before per-character `[intent_distance]` values.
 A single Attack button can therefore serve melee and ranged weapons: swords and maces use melee range, bows use the bow category range.
 In 2D directional play, choosing Attack and pressing a direction scans